FedericoCiner/docker.python-dev/README.md

 The following is a brief description of the images:
 * _python3-base_: Contains a standard Python 3.6 installation, with selected packages for scientific computing, statistics and machine learning.
-* _python3-notebook_: Basically the standard Jupyter Notebook (Python 3.6), with some slight modifications/simplifications for the base user and groups.
+* _python3-notebook_: Standard Jupyter Notebook (Python 3.6) with some slight modifications and simplifications for the base user and groups.